 This area is concerned with people and their environment, and how human action, now and in the past, has influenced events and conditions.
-Pupils study History, Geography and RS to year 9, after which they become optional subjects.
+Pupils study History, Geography and RPE to Year 9, after which they become optional subjects.
 In addition, subjects across the curriculum and the extra-curricular provision contribute to the understanding of people, their environment and the impact of human action.
 Leadership opportunities, available in each section of the school, in subjects and extra-curricular activities also help to develop an understanding of human and social interaction.

-The Round Square Ideals promote leadership opportunities, as does the Duke of Edinburgh Scheme (Bronze and Gold) and Archbishop of York Award in Years 7 - 9.
+The Round Square Ideals promote leadership opportunities, as does the Duke of Edinburgh Scheme (Bronze and Gold).